Chris Young (pitcher): Draft and minor leagues

-Texas Rangers
+Texas Rangers (2004–2005)

 2004

 Young debuted with the Rangers on August 24, 2004, against the Minnesota Twins.
 He pitched 5 2/3 innings, giving up four hits and three earned runs, while striking out four and walking three batters.
 Young exited the game trailing 3–0, but was rescued by a comeback walk-off 5–4 win.

 This debut made Young the first Princeton baseball player to start a major league game at any position since Dave Sisler (son of Hall of Famer George Sisler and brother of Dick Sisler) gave up six earned runs in just over four innings on August 27, 1961, in the second game of a doubleheader against the Detroit Tigers.
 The game also marked the first appearance in a major league game by a Princeton baseball player since Bob Tufts played his final game for the Kansas City Royals on May 6, 1983.
 Other Princeton baseball players who have recorded either 50 innings pitched or 130 at bats (the requirements to qualify for Rookie of the Year) in the major leagues are Moe Berg, Homer Hillebrand, King Lear, Dutch Meier, Dutch Sterrett, and Bobby Vaughn.
 Young has been joined in the major leagues by Princetonian Ross Ohlendorf who debuted for the New York Yankees on September 11, 2007.
 Another Princetonian, Tim Lahey, was on the Philadelphia Phillies roster from the team's Opening Day on March 31, 2008, until April 5, 2008, without making an appearance.

 The debut, which occurred in a home game at Ameriquest Field in Arlington, served as a homecoming for Young who grew up in nearby Dallas, Texas and went to Highland Park High School.
 With his debut, Young became the second-tallest player in Major League Baseball, only an inch shorter than the 6 ft 11 in Jon Rauch.
 Three other current and previous pitchers—Randy Johnson, Andrew Sisco and Eric Hillman—are also 6 ft 10 in.
 He became the tallest pitcher in Rangers history, surpassing the 6 ft 8 in right-handed pitcher Mike Smithson.
 After becoming part of the starting rotation, he made seven starts and compiled a 3–2 record with a 4.71 ERA.
 Young signed a three-year contract through 2007 on November 19.

 Young's first major league decision came during his second start in an August 29 loss to the Baltimore Orioles.
 His first win came in his third start on September 4 against the Boston Red Sox.
 His fifth start was a six-inning performance in a 1–0 win against the Anaheim Angels on September 19.
 This was the first Ranger 1–0 victory since August 25, 2000 against the Toronto Blue Jays, a stretch of 669 games.
 The club went 5–2 during his starts in his brief 2004 stint with the club.